rvarago/absent/README.md

 And to work out of the box, it has to have the following properties:

-* It has to provide a predicate _has_value()_ as a member function to check the presence of the contained value.
+* It has to provide a predicate _operator bool_ to check the presence of the contained value.
-* It has to provide a member function _value()_ to extract the contained value.
+* It has to provide a function _operator*_ to extract the contained value.

 However, these last two requirements can be adapted by providing template specializations.
 And some adapters are also available, such as for: